KushajveerSingh/personal-website/docs/internal/working.md

 ## TODO

 -   Delete reorganize folder
--   Add paid software from notes to internal
--   Add cmopany ideas from notes to internal
+-   Add company ideas from notes to internal
 -   Add project ideas from notes to internal
 -   Add adventure from notes to adventure.md
 -   Rewrite adventure.md
--   Move house ideas fro notes to adventure.md
--   Rework social accounts and sync the info and picture in them all
+-   Rework social accounts and sync the info and picture in them all, and remove the file from backup repo

 ## Daily Routine